fnzv/cernan/README.md

 By default, region is equivalent to `us-west-2`.
 In the above `stream_one` should exist in `us-west-2` and `stream_two` in `us-east-1`.

-## Federation

-Sometimes it is desirable to forward some or all of the points inbound to another cernan instance.
-The Federation subsystem is for you.
-The 'receiver' cernan instance will listen on a TCP port, ingest points and then emit them through its own sinks.
-The 'transmitter' host will emit to its configured 'reciever'.

 ## Prior Art